CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/CombatModifiers.md

 ### Within 2x Effective Range (Disadvantage):

-If a ranged shot is being within 2 times it's effective range and within it's max range.
+If a ranged shot is made within 2 times it's effective range.

 ### Exceeding 2x Effective Range (Super Disadvantage):

-If a ranged shot is being made greater than 2 times it's effective range but within it's max range.
+If a ranged shot is made greater than 2 times it's effective range.

 ## Off guard (CL in lieu of defense roll)